Candid wedding photography is like an art in itself, and it has some big challenges.

 - wedding suit

-- Use a macro lens to capture the intricate details, such as wedding rings and groom’s cufflinks.
+- Use a macro lens to capture the intricate details, such as wedding rings and the groom’s cufflinks.

 - For the wedding dress, ask someone to move it close to a light source, and if the dress is white, take the exposure on the dress and then underexpose by 1 or 2 stop(s).
 A white wedding dress reflects much more light than anything else.